Compare Azure and AWS Services a Definitive Guide for IT Pros

 Diagram comparing Amazon SageMaker and Azure Machine Learning architectures with various AI components, highlighting their respective ML platforms.

-On one side, AWS presents Amazon SageMaker, an incredibly exhaustive service meticulously designed to manage every single step of the machine learning lifecycle.
-On the other, Azure offers Azure Machine Learning, a platform that prioritizes collaboration and provides a seamless, user-friendly workspace for data science teams.
+AWS offers Amazon SageMaker, a broad service built to handle every phase of the machine learning lifecycle.
+Azure provides Azure Machine Learning, which centers on team collaboration and provides an integrated workspace for data science projects.

 MLOps Platforms: SageMaker vs. Azure Machine Learning